rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 argument value at index `2` to the variable `filename` within the `main` function, we pass the whole vector to the `parse_config` function.
-The `parse_config` function then holds the logic that determines which argument goes in which variable, and passes the values back to `main`.
+The `parse_config` function then holds the logic that determines which argument goes in which variable and passes the values back to `main`.
 We still create the `query` and `filename` variables in `main`, but `main` no longer has the responsibility of determining how the command line arguments and variables correspond.

-This may seem like overkill for our small program, but we’re refactoring in small, incremental steps.
+This rework may seem like overkill for our small program, but we’re refactoring in small, incremental steps.
 After making this change, run the program again to verify that the argument parsing still works.
-It’s good to check your progress often, as that will help you identify the cause of problems when they occur.
+It’s good to check your progress often, because that will help you identify the cause of problems when they occur.

 #### Grouping Configuration Values

-We can take another small step to improve this function further.
-At the moment, we’re returning a tuple, but then we immediately break that tuple up into individual parts again.
+We can take another small step to improve the `parse_config` function further.
+At the moment, we’re returning a tuple, but then we immediately break that tuple into individual parts again.
 This is a sign that perhaps we don’t have the right abstraction yet.

-Another indicator that there’s room for improvement is the `config` part of `parse_config`, which implies that the two values we return are related and are both part of one configuration value.
+Another indicator that shows there’s room for improvement is the `config` part of `parse_config`, which implies that the two values we return are related and are both part of one configuration value.
 We’re not currently conveying this meaning in the structure of the data other than grouping the two values into a
 tuple: we could put the two values into one struct and give each of the struct fields a meaningful name.
-This will make it easier for future maintainers of this code to understand how the different values relate to each other and what their purpose is.
+Doing so will make it easier for future maintainers of this code to understand how the different values relate to each other and what their purpose is.

-> Note: some people call this anti-pattern of using primitive values when a
+> Note: Some people call this anti-pattern of using primitive values when a
 > complex type would be more appropriate *primitive obsession*.

-Listing 12-6 shows the addition of a struct named `Config` defined to have fields named `query` and `filename`.
-We’ve also changed the `parse_config` function to return an instance of the `Config` struct, and updated `main` to use the struct fields rather than having separate variables:
+Listing12-6 shows the addition of a struct named `Config` defined to have fields named `query` and `filename`.
+We’ve also changed the `parse_config` function to return an instance of the `Config` struct and updated `main` to use the struct fields rather than having separate variables:

 <span class="filename">Filename: src/main.rs</span>